Geof Isherwood: Career

-Much of Isherwood's early work was done for Marvel Comics, including such titles as Silver Surfer, Conan the Barbarian, Daredevil, and Doctor Strange.
-Since then, he has been involved in movies as a storyboard artist and a concepts/production illustrator, working with the likes of Bryan Singer, Richard Donner and Darren Aronofsky.
+Much of Isherwood's early work was done for Marvel Comics, including such titles as Conan the Barbarian, Conan the King, Doctor Strange, The 'Nam, and Namor, the Sub-Mariner.
+He drew the Suicide Squad series for DC Comics'.
+After largely leaving the comics industry, he has been involved in movies as a storyboard artist and a concepts/production illustrator, working with the likes of Bryan Singer, Richard Donner and Darren Aronofsky.
 He has also painted and designed covers for Canadian publishers, including Ann Diamond's Dead White Males (2000) and Sand for Snow (2003) by Robert Edison Sandiford.
 In 2011, Isherwood illustrated and prepared the cover for the American novel Antiquitas Lost, by author Robert Louis Smith.
 A selection of his paintings based on the Greek gods were featured in issue #59 of the publication Matrix.
-In 1997, he created LINCOLN-16 (Skarwood Productions), a science fiction saga whose first two issues he wrote, drew, painted, and produced.
+In 1997, he created Lincoln-16 (Skarwood Productions), a science fiction saga whose first two issues he wrote, drew, painted, and produced.
 Isherwood continues to work in the comic book field on a number of independent projects.
+As of 2025, he is collaborating with Sara Frazetta on a Fire and Ice: Nekron one-shot for Dynamite Entertainment.

 Personal life

 In June 1988, Isherwood married poet Sonja Skarstedt.
-Sonja died in 2009 from cancer.
+She died in 2009 from cancer.
 Isherwood is now married to Amanda Muise of Pubnico, Nova Scotia.

 Teaching

-Isherwood taught advanced comic book, figure drawing and concept art classes and workshops at Syn Studio Concept Art School from 2010 to 2013 an industry focused art school based in Montreal, Quebec.
+Isherwood taught advanced comic book, figure drawing, and concept art classes and workshops at Syn Studio Concept Art School from 2010 to 2013 an industry-focused art school based in Montreal, Quebec.
 In 2015, he began teaching part-time at Algonquin College in Ottawa, Ontario, in the School of Media and Design.